 The Board consisted of three Directors at the year end, all of whom were Non-Executive Directors for the duration of the year.
-Further details of the Directors and length of directorships are reflected in the table set out on page 29 in the Corporate Governance section of this Report.
+Further details of the Directors and length of directorships are reflected in the table set out on pages 25 and 26 in the Corporate Governance section of this Report.